Difference-restriction algebras of partial functions: axiomatisations and representations: The algebra of domains

 \section{The algebra of domains}

-Throughout this section, let $\algebra A$ be an algebra of the signature $\{ -, \rest\}$ validating axioms \ref{schein1} -- \ref{lifting}.
-Although we do not have the \emph{domain operation} in our signature, the signature is expressive enough that it can express the `domain containment' relation.
+Throughout this section, let $\algebra A$ be a restriction semilattice.
+Although we do not have the \emph{domain operation} in our signature, the signature is expressive enough that it can express the `domain inclusion' relation.
 In this section, we will begin to investigate this implicit domain information.
-Later we will see that the domain containment relation can be extended to the set of filters of~$\cA$ (\Cref{l:6}).

 \begin{definition} Define the relation $\preceq_\cA$ on $\algebra A$ by $a \preceq_\cA b \iff a \leq b \rest a$. \end{definition} We often drop the subscript $\algebra A$.
 Notice that, by~\eqref{restricts}, we have $a \preceq b$ if and only if $a = b \rest a$.
 When $\cA$ is an algebra of partial functions it is not hard to see that, for every $f, g \in \cA$, we have $f \preceq g$ exactly when $\dom(f) \subseteq \dom(g)$.